 All these things happen and often at the same time.
 In theory the first two options suffice but in reality they do not.
 Lenders on aggregate let their capital grow at interest.
 A few defaults are acceptable but too many defaults can cascade into a financial crisis and cause an economic crisis.
 The cost of letting the financial system fail is so big that this is not an option.
 If no-one else is borrowing the government has to step in.
 In this way debts continue to grow.

-But for every borrower there is a lender.
+For every borrower there is a lender.
 At some point the borrowers can't borrow more as they are already deeply in debt.
-And the people that are getting desperate are the owners of capital.
-They have so much capital and if borrowers do not borrow more to spend then their capital isn't profitable.
-And so they are willing to lend at ever lower rates.
+And the people who are getting desperate are capitalists.
+They have so much capital and if we do not borrow to spend on products and services their capital stops being profitable.
+And so they are willing to lend at lower rates.
 That is until interest rates are nearing zero.

-There is always a risk to lending out money.
-Central bank currency doesn't have that risk so central bank currency becomes more attractive once interest rates are near zero.
-Investors will then prefer currency to bonds and stocks.
-Investments may come to a halt and that can cause an economic crisis.
+There is always a risk to lending money.
+Central bank currency doesn't carry that risk so central bank currency becomes an attractive investment once interest rates near zero.
+If investors prefer currency to bonds and stocks then investments come to a halt.
+That can cause an economic crisis.
 A solution might be to set interest rates on central bank currency below zero but that is difficult because of the existence of cash.

-To keep the economy from collapsing central banks step in and buy these bonds and stocks instead.
-In the end central banks may end up buying everything.
-If that happens the government owns everything.
+To prevent an economic crisis central banks step in and buy these bonds and stocks instead.
+In this way central banks may end up buying everything and then the government owns everything.
 This is what communism looks like.
-Some people believe this is a secret plan of a globalist elite to enslave us all.
+Some people believe this to be a secret plan of a globalist elite conspiring enslave us all.
 More likely it is the unintended outcome of economies being cornered by usury, which is interest on money and debts.

-If a central bank only buys up government bonds this is just printing money to pay for government expenses.
+If a central bank just buys up government bonds then this is printing money to pay for government expenses.
 It can produce inflation but the government is not taking over the economy.
-Nevertheless, this can undermine the trust in currencies, and that can end badly.
-The undermining itself is a slow process that may take many years but ensuing the unravelling might not be.
-Suddenly people can lose their trust in money so that interest rates skyrocket and the economy collapses.
+This can undermine the trust in currencies.
+The undermining is a process that may take many years but ensuing the unravelling might not be.
+Suddenly people may lose their trust in money altogether so interest rates skyrocket and the economy craters.

 When central banks buy up corporate debt or support the stock market by buying equity then they embark upon an even more dubious path, which is collectivisation of the private sector.
 But why does this appear to be necessary?
 An important clue is that the need apparently emerges when interest rates near zero and central banks can't lower them any more.
 At that point the markets for money and capital stop to function properly.